 It’s common knowledge that sensitivity to cold food and drink is indicative of a cavity.
 But it’s a lesser-known fact that sensitivity to hot food and beverages is just as dangerous.
 You may feel tempted to bravely wait out the few seconds it takes for your teeth to recover from that uncomfortable explosion of pain – but here’s a word of advice: if you let your cavities unattended, they’ll grow and lead to painful root canals, abscess, or other serious injuries.

 Bad breath can be caused by unhealthy dental hygiene.
 But if you are consistently taking care of your teeth by brushing and flossing regularly and still have bad breath, it could mean bad news.
 Sometimes, bad breath may point at gingivitis – a disease that can lead to an even worse condition called periodontitis.
 Trust us; you don’t want to lose your teeth over this.
 It’s better to just book an appointment now.

 - You Have White Spots on Your Teeth

 If you notice that certain teeth have started developing white spots – DO NOT IGNORE IT.
 These spots commonly indicate the beginning of tooth decay.
 This is dangerous in itself because tooth decay can sometimes go unnoticed and have no symptoms; which is why it is so important to see your dentist regularly.

-If you are in Fairfield and are searching for a friendly, professional environment to help with your dental needs, please contact us and call us today at (480) 867-1727.
+If you are in Scottsdale and are searching for a friendly, professional environment to help with your dental needs, please contact us and call us today at (480) 867-1727.
 You don’t have to suffer on your own!